Experienced Premises Liability Lawyer

 General damages include more subjective factors that are more challenging to enumerate, such as pain and suffering, inconvenience, humiliation, or loss of enjoyment of life.
 The more severe, permanent, or debilitating an injury, the more likely one is to be awarded general damages.
 These damages are also referred to generally as “pain and suffering.”

-Further in-depth information and advice can be found by reading FAQs from a top slip and fall lawyer in Philadelphia.
+Further in-depth information and advice can be found by reading FAQs from a top premises liability lawyer in Philadelphia.

-Because of the potential complexities of slip, trip, and fall lawsuits, you can’t afford not to hire a top Philadelphia slip and fall lawyer, Jeffrey Harlan Penneys, Esq. serves clients throughout Pennsylvania as well, so whether your potential case takes place in Bucks County, Montgomery County, Delaware County – or anywhere in the Commonwealth – there is never a fee unless I win.
+Because of the potential complexities of slip, trip, and fall lawsuits, you can’t afford not to hire a top Philadelphia premises liability lawyer.
+Jeffrey Harlan Penneys, Esq. serves clients throughout Pennsylvania as well, so whether your potential case takes place in Bucks County, Montgomery County, Delaware County – or anywhere in the Commonwealth – there is never a fee unless I win.